 Light up your holiday table with this DIY Thanksgiving centerpiece.
 It is sure to turn heads and have everyone amazed at your creativity.
 It is also perfect for those fall dinner parties as well.
 Set the mood with the glow from this gorgeous fall pumpkin.

-Supplies needed to make your own light up Thanksgiving centerpiece:
+Resin supplies needed to make your own light-up Thanksgiving centerpiece:

 • Resin Obsession Super Clear Resin

 • Measuring cups